polymeraasi/polymeraasi/README.md

 <details>
   <summary>📌 Description of skills </summary>
   <p>
-    I have experience in software development using Python, C++, and LabVIEW, gained through my bachelor's degree minor in software engineering and internship.
+    I have experience in software development using Python, C++, and LabVIEW, gained through my bachelor's degree minor in software engineering, group projects and internship.
     During my master's, I transitioned to a minor in signal processing and machine learning, focusing on image processing (MATLAB), computer vision, and core machine learning concepts, including classical models, reinforcement learning, and neural networks.
 I have also taken courses in databases (SQL) and data-intensive programming (PySpark) to strengthen my knowledge in data engineering.
 In the future, I plan to pursue Azure certifications to deepen my understanding of cloud-based data engineering solutions.
   </p>
   <p>
-    I also had the opportunity to study as an exchange student at ETH Zurich, where I took courses in AI, robotics, deep learning, and computer vision.
+    I have had the opportunity to study as an exchange student at ETH Zurich (Department of Health Sciences and Technology - D-HEST) during the Autumn 2024 semester, where I took courses in AI, robotics, deep learning, and computer vision.
     Additionally, I contributed to an AI-driven healthcare project using real-life patient data as part of a group collaboration.
   </p>
 </details>